Prologue | Hell To Pay

 “Watch it Artell...”

 “I know, I know.
-But you know I hate being bored.
-We haven’t even gotten our normal ‘I have stomach pain and nausea’ group in.
-We work in an E.R for crying out loud.
-Where the hell are the patients tonight?
+But, jesus, you know I hate being bored.
+All we’ve gotten all night was the typical ‘I have stomach pain and nausea’ group.
+Which the majority of the time I have to bite my damn tongue so I don’t tell them to just go home and fucking puke there.
+We work in an E.R for fuck sakes.
+Where the hell is the good stuff?
 Is it too much to ask for a single freakin’ patient?
-Just one is all I’m asking for.”
-Frustrated I walked out to the waiting room to glance out the window.
-Sofia followed right behind.
+Just one good one, preferably covered in blood, is all I’m asking for.”
+Frustrated and jittery my legs began to walk out to the waiting room just for the pure change in scenery.
+Sofia was quick to follow behind.

-Sofia has been my closest friend since I started in the ER.
-We trained in our trauma group together.
-I was quiet and reserved when she first met me.
-I had gone through a few terrible experiences before I moved here.
-I needed a new start.
+Sofia had quickly become my closest friend since I started in the ER about six months ago.
+We trained in our trauma group together, which was miserable at best.
+Days filled with classes and online education.
+She was the hyper, spastic girl that never shut up.
+I however, was quiet and reserved, never outspoken.
+Life had never handed me a good hand until I moved here and took this job.
+I was in desperate need of a new start.
 I needed to find some place where I belonged; some place where I wasn’t scared all the time.
 I needed a place where I wasn’t afraid to walk down the street and see... him.
 I needed a new place where every corner I turned my past wasn’t right in front of my face taunting me.
 I needed a new life where I could help people, people that have gone through terrible things like I have.

 On the hard nights after work Sofia would come back to my apartment with me just to eat, drink and binge Netflix.
 But on the hardest of nights we would just sit there and cry trying to comfort one another.
+And believe me there are more nights than I care to admit where we’ve come home covered in blood after dealing with mass casualties.
 People always think that what we deal with at work doesn’t bother us.
 But it does.
 I have come home crying too many times to count.
 I have lost kids in my arms while holding pressure on a gaping wound telling them to just hold on a little longer.
 I have seen wives collapse over their dead husbands bodies sobbing asking God to bring them back.
 I have had to tell parents that the staff did everything they could to save their child but failed.
+I have called time of death on too many people in one shift alone.
 My job has never been easy.
-At times I feel bad for complaining that we have no patients or that there have been no traumas for the night.
+And at times like tonight I feel bad for complaining that we have no exciting patients or that there have been no traumas for the night.
 I should be thanking God that no one was hurt bad enough to need to come to the hospital.

 “Huh, what?
 Sorry I was spacing out.
 What did you say Sof?”